ActiveLearningStudio/h5p-interactive-video-rest-api/README.md

 ## Usage

 ```
+# For Interactive video saved videos

-Before using this is API please enter the Database details
+Please enter the Database details inside the
-inside the 'get-interactive-video.php'
+'get-interactive-video.php'.

+# For Kaltura video

+Please Enter your Kaltura account login details in
+'get-kaltura-videos.php'.

 ```